NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 4. Resistance extraction
 5. Final RC-aware SPICE netlist

-The lab demonstrated how the same physical layout can be converted into different levels of electrical abstraction depending on whether the goal is LVS comparison or detailed post-layout simulation.
+This lab demonstrated that the same physical layout can be extracted differently depending on whether the objective is **LVS verification** or **post-layout electrical simulation**.

 The overall flow was: